Civil rights movement (1865–1896): Funding and philanthropy

-Funding for education for blacks in the South came from multiple sources.
+Funding for education for Black people in the South came from multiple sources.
 From 1860 to 1910, religious denominations and philanthropies contributed about $55 million.
-Blacks themselves through their churches, contributed over $22 million.
-The southern states spent about $170 million in tax dollars on black schools, and about six times that amount for white schools.
+Black people themselves through their churches, contributed over $22 million.
+The southern states spent about $170 million in tax dollars on Black schools, and about six times that amount for white schools.

-Much philanthropy from rich Northerners focused on the education of blacks in the South.
+Much philanthropy from rich Northerners focused on the education of Black people in the South.
 By far the largest early funding came from the Peabody Education Fund.
 The money was donated by George Peabody, originally of Massachusetts, who made a fortune in finance in Baltimore and London.
 He gave $3.5 million to "encourage the intellectual, moral, and industrial education of the destitute children of the Southern States."

 The John F. Slater Fund for the Education of Freedmen was created in 1882 with $1.5 million for "Uplifting the legally emancipated population of the Southern states and their posterity."
 After 1900, even larger sums came from Rockefeller's General Education Board, from Andrew Carnegie and from the Rosenwald Foundation.